Binahmad93/pdsnd_github/README.md

 Github remote repository course

 ### Description
-Describe what your project is about and what it does
+This project is about increasing the knowledge of git and how to use Github platform properly.

 ### Files used
 Include the files used